1369 words

 • What it needs to succeed

-From fashion to farming, playlists to packages — AI is behind so many things we use every day.
+From fashion to farming, playlists to packages, AI is humming away behind so much of what we touch every day.

-Let’s keep learning, building, and leading the smart-girl revolution.
+Let’s keep learning, keep building, and keep leading this smart-girl revolution.

 Tatiana Mikhaleva